kagehq/failover/DETAILED.md

 - You absolutely need real-time writes during any failure scenario
 - You have the budget and team to manage complex distributed systems

 **The reality:** Most web apps, APIs, and SaaS products don't need enterprise HA.
-They need "good enough" HA at a price they can afford.
+They need "really good" HA at a price they can afford.
 That's Failover.

 ## When to Use Failover